omondiEric/whereYouArt/usability-test/usability-test-checkin.md

 ## Usability Test

+For our first usability test, Julia and Linda took notes and Steve was the computer.

+### Critical Incidents

+1) Confusion with "______" gallery screen, Severity: 2

+2) Indicate that art pieces are clickable, Severity: 3

+3) Search button, Severity: 4

+4) Search Results Heading, Severity: 3

+### Positive Feedback
+Overall, We had mostly positive feedback from our user about the prototype.
+He indicated that he thought the idea was cool.
+The interaction was very smooth--he completed the tasks relatively naturally and minimal guidance.
+This suggests to us that Kim was someone who was already familiar with this type of technology and that we should branch out in our selection of users for testing.

 ## Plan
 Some aspects of functionality that may seem obvious to us may not be so obvious to other people.
 In a bid to make our product more inclusive, it is important that we take note of some of the features of our product that may not stand out to a user who is not tech savvy.
 For our next usability test, we therefore plan to have a participant who considers him/herself as a person who is not tech savvy.
 We also plan to shift responsibilities, giving every member of the team a chance to experience different roles.